WHY CRUISE HERE

 Or is it?

 But Portland has more to offer than a bunch of crustaceans.
 The coastal New England port boasts a vibrant working waterfront, an abundance of Victorian-era architecture and numerous historic lighthouses.
 Nestled on a picturesque seascape, the city is perched on a peninsula jutting out into the island-studded Casco Bay, protected from the Atlantic Ocean.
 The romantic movie “Message in a Bottle” was filmed in this seaside town and even the famous Portland-born poet Henry Wadsworth Longfellow called Portland a “Jewel by the Sea” in one of his poems.
-The city welcomes close to 50,000 cruise ship passengers annually.
+The city welcomes roughly 150,000 cruise ship passengers annually.

 The historic port was once a major shipbuilding center, as well as one of the busiest fishing ports on the Atlantic as far back as the 18th century.
 Its success as a port made it a prime target for the British during the War of 1812 and also for the Confederates during the Civil War.
 The coastline and islands are still dotted with forts that were built to protect the city.
 Ironically, during an Independence Day celebration in 1866, a firecracker ignited a fire that quickly spread across the city’s east end, destroying 1,800 buildings.